getify/You-Dont-Know-JS/types & grammar/ch4.md

 If you know exactly what `a + ""` is doing and you're intentionally doing that to coerce to a `string`, you might feel the operation is sufficiently "explicit."
 Conversely, if you've never seen the `String(..)` function used for `string` coercion, its behavior might seem hidden enough as to feel "implicit" to you.

-But we're conducting this discussion of "explicit" vs. "implicit" based on the likely opinions of an *average, reasonably informed, but not expert or JS specification devotee* developer.
+But we're having this discussion of "explicit" vs. "implicit" based on the likely opinions of an *average, reasonably informed, but not expert or JS specification devotee* developer.
 To whatever extent you do or do not find yourself fitting neatly in that bucket, you will need to adjust your perspective on our observations here accordingly.

 Just remember: it's often rare that we write our code and are the only ones who ever read it.
 Even if you're an expert on all the ins and outs of JS, consider how a less experienced teammate of yours will feel when they read your code.
 Will it be "explicit" or "implicit" to them in the same way it is for you?